 - Dress properly!
 Be prepared for a walk of anywhere from 5-15 minutes each way to the orchard, up and down hills.
 Depending on the weather, it may be dusty, muddy, slick, etc., and the ground is hilly and uneven.
 Sturdy, close-toed shoes are recommended.
 Don’t forget your sunscreen!
 Although we do our best to keep poison ivy at bay, long pants are preferable.

 - We recommend leaving your pets at home.
 Any pets who do visit the orchard must be properly socialized, well-behaved, and leashed at all times, and are not permitted in our buildings or on a hayride.
 Please clean up after your pet, even in the orchard.
 (At Chiles Peach Orchard, pets are not permitted in our strawberry and pumpkin patches.)

 - NO grilling, fireworks, incense, or open flames are permitted at any time.

 - NO hiking, running, biking, etc. is permitted on our road.
 This is for the safety of everyone!

 - NO outside alcohol is permitted by ABC law.
-Wine and hard cider is available for purchase.
+Wine and hard cider are available for purchase.

 - NO trespassing.
 All of our orchards are private property; grounds, buildings, and roads are open to the public only during our posted hours.

-- NO drugs or tobacco of any kind (chewing tobacco as well as cigarettes—including electronic/vapor) is not permitted on our property at any time.
+- NO drugs or tobacco of any kind (chewing tobacco as well as cigarettes—including electronic/vapor) are permitted on our property at any time.
 This includes parking lots, orchards, buildings, and all grounds.

 - No weapons, even if legally carried, are permitted.
 The only exception is for law enforcement officers.